timonkrebs/MemoizR/docs/NUGET_README.md

 ## Dynamic Lazy Memoization

 With MemoizR, you can create a dependency graph that performs dynamic lazy memoization.
 This means that values are calculated only when needed and only if they haven't been calculated before (memoization).
-This feature ensures efficient resource utilization and reduces unnecessary calculations.
+It also ensures efficient resource utilization and reduces unnecessary calculations (lazy).
+This implementation draws inspiration from the concepts found in reactively (https://github.com/modderme123/reactively)

 ## Inspiration and Benefits